15 August 2020

 So what caused the COVID-19 outbreak?

 Humans.
 At this point, nobody knows for sure how and why the outbreak happened.
 We still don’t know how exactly the SARS-CoV-2 virus jumped from animals to humans.
 We don’t know whether it involved direct contact between humans and animals.
 Bats were not even recorded or reported to be at the Wuhan market when the outbreak started.
 In fact, current available evidence has shown that the outbreak didn’t even originate in the Wuhan market, as has been frequently claimed.
-The first few infections appear to have originated earlier outside the market, and was brought to the market later by infected people.
-While several research papers suggest theories, no solid evidence exists to pinpoint the cause and the origin of the outbreak; these are STILL UNKNOWN.
+The first few infections appear to have originated earlier outside the market, and the disease may have been brought to the market later by infected people.
+So while several research papers suggest theories, no solid evidence exists to pinpoint the cause and the origin of the outbreak; these are STILL UNKNOWN.

 So the wildlife market isn’t the problem?
 It’s still OK to hunt and eat wildlife?